 Quality-score distributions.
-In Figure 5, we compare the quality-score distributions, generated by DifFIQA and DifFIQA(R) on all seven test datasets.
+In Figure 5, we compare the quality-score distributions, generated by DifFIQA and Dif-FIQA(R) on all seven test datasets.
 As can be seen, the two models produce very similar distributions, with a slight preference of DifFIQA(R) towards higher quality scores.

 Visual analysis.
-In Figure 6, we show sample images from XQLFW and the corresponding quality scores, generated by DifFIQA and DifFIQA(R).
+In Figure 6, we show example images from the XQLFW dataset and the corresponding quality scores, generated by the DifFIQA and DifFIQA(R) techniques.
 Note that both approaches produce a similar ranking but differ in the concrete quality score assigned to a given image.
-Interestingly, some blurry images with low (human-perceived) visual quality receive relatively high quality scores, as they feature frontal faces that may still be useful for recognition purposes.
-Additional qualitative results that illustrate the capabilities of the Dif-FIQA model are also shown on the right part of Figure 1.
+It is interesting to see that some blurry images with low (human-perceived) visual quality receive relatively high quality scores, as they feature frontal faces that may still be useful for recognition purposes.
+Additional qualitative results that illustrate the capabilities of the DifFIQA model are also shown on the right part of Figure 1.